Concordium/concordium-rust-smart-contracts/CTS1.rst

 ``balanceOf``
 ^^^^^^^^^^^^^

-Query balances of a list of addresses and token IDs, the result is then send back the sender.
+Query balances of a list of addresses and token IDs, the result is then send back to the sender.

 Parameter
 ~~~~~~~~~

 The parameter consists of a name of the receive function to callback with the result and a list of token ID and address pairs.
 It is serialized as: :ref:`CTS-ReceiveFunctionName` followed by 1 byte for the number of queries and then this number of queries.
-A queries is serialized as :ref:`CTS-TokenID` followed by :ref:`CTS-Address`.
+A query is serialized as :ref:`CTS-TokenID` followed by :ref:`CTS-Address`.

 .. note::